couchbase-examples/aspnet-quickstart/README.md

 Full documentation can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-csharp-aspnet).

+If you are looking for a quickstart using [ASP.NET Minimal API](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio), you can find it in this [repo](https://github.com/couchbase-examples/aspnet-minapi-quickstart-travelsample).

 ## Prerequisites
 To run this prebuilt project, you will need: